FleetDASH Data Processing

 Geocoding

 Geocoding is the process of translating a physical address to a latitude and longitude.
-FleetDASH uses geocoding to determine the locations of fueling transactions and vehicle garages using a MapQuest geocoding service.
+FleetDASH uses geocoding to determine the locations of fueling transactions and vehicle garages using a geocoding service.
 That service provides accuracy levels that include (premise is the most accurate level):

 - Premise